You know her as Wednesday Addams.

 - Using her platform for meaningful causes

-These patterns are revealing.
-Type 3s find genuine fulfillment when their achievements align with authentic values—when doing well and doing good coincide.
+These patterns reveal Type 3s find genuine fulfillment when their achievements align with authentic values, when doing well and doing good coincide.

 Conclusion: The Real Achievement – Becoming Herself